 Was close friends with comic Lenny Bruce.

 Society of Operating Cameramen, (SOC) Honorary Member (1981) Lewis was honored for his contribution and development the first "Video Assist" for the motion picture camera in 1966.
 This allowed him to view his performance while directing himself in his films.
-This is used extensively today in filmmaking, known as "Video Village."
+This is used extensively today in filmmaking, known as "Video Village".

 He and Dean Martin recorded a radio spot endorsing a product, "Tuck Tape", an alternative brand of "Scotch Tape" and noticing the recording tape for the commercial was still rolling, decided to improvise additional radio spots, with Jerry slipping profanities into his dialog.
 The unedited master recording was surreptitiously taken from the studio and made into a "bootleg" record that sold briskly among collectors.

-For his 80th birthday in 2006, he was given a medal and induction into the Legion of Honor by France, given the honorary title of "Legion Commander."
-He apologized for not speaking French at the ceremony but said that "even if the French people cannot hear my language, they have always heard my heart."
+For his 80th birthday in 2006, he was given a medal and induction into the Legion of Honor by France, given the honorary title of "Legion Commander".
+He apologized for not speaking French at the ceremony but said that "even if the French people cannot hear my language, they have always heard my heart".

-Jerry suffered a minor heart attack on June 11, 2006 which caused him to postpone his comeback in Las Vegas
+On June 11, 2006, he suffered a minor heart attack on the flight home to San Diego which caused him to postpone his comeback in Las Vegas.

 Appointed Honorary Ambassador of Peace for the Harvey Ball Foundation along with Brooke Shields, Jackie Chan, A.V.T.
 Shankardass, Prince Albert of Monaco, Jack Nicklaus, Greg Norman, Phil Collins, Jimmy Buffett, Dale Earnhardt Jr., Darrell Waltrip, Heather Mills, Yoko Ono, Patch Adams, Sergei Khrushchev and Winnie Mandela.